 If you have an online account with us, you can amend your personal details and email contact preferences at any time.
 Simply sign in on the website and access your account.

 Of, if you prefer, you can contact us by phoning, emailing, or writing using our contact details below.

 Security of your personal information

-The personal information you provide may be transferred to countries outside the European Economic Area (EEA).
-If Theatre by the Lake transfers your personal information outside of the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this privacy notice.
+The personal information you provide may be transferred to countries outside and within the European Economic Area (EEA).
+If Theatre by the Lake transfers your personal information in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this privacy notice.

 Theatre by the Lake may transfer your data to the USA to organizations such as Wordfly (who facilitate our email communications).
 The USA has weaker data protection laws than that of the EEA and therefore we will ensure that only organisations who are a part of the EU privacy shield initiative will handle your personal information.
 More details on this certification can be found at www.privacyshield.gov/welcome